BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 27 Issue Asset / Token  Template Event
 ### 27.1 Create Issue Asset / Token  Template Event
+- Introduction
+    - Create an asset equity template on the chain by destroying assets, and sending this event will destroy the corresponding amount of main equity in account
+    - Corresponding to certain types of real objects in reality, such as paintings, movies, novels, and so on, and set some properties of assets and equity under this category
 - The full name of the interface：`trIssueEntityFactoryV1`
 - Interface abbreviation：`tief1`
 - Callable methods：`Http,Websocket,command line`